2018-19 EDUCATION PROTECTION ACT EXPENDITURE PLAN

 Proposition 30 established the Education Protection Account (EPA) to receive the additional tax revenue that will be collected from the higher sales tax and income tax rates due to its passage November 2013.

-These funds will begin to be apportioned from the EPA to school districts as part of their revenue limit in June 2013.
+These funds were apportioned from the EPA to school districts as part of their revenue limit starting in June 2013.
 However, school districts will not see an increase of new money in state funding.
 Instead, EPA funds will simply replace state General Fund aid (revenue limit funding) on a dollar-for dollar basis.

 Criteria of how to spend the funds are mandated by the state.
 The governing board must approve the spending plan during a public meeting.
 School board approves the expenditure plan before the expense has occurred.